Skip to content

 District of Columbia:

-• L’Enfant Plaza: Iconic fountain, waterfront views, National Harbor access.
+• L’Enfant Plaza: Iconic fountain, waterfront views, National Harbor get access to.

-• Mount Vernon Square: Green parks, National Mall nearby.
+• Mount Vernon Square: Green parks, National Mall close by.

 • Archives-Navy Memorial-Gallery Place: Museums, historical treasures.